hubmapconsortium/ingest-validation-tools/README.md

   --optional_fields FIELD [FIELD ...]
                         The listed fields will be treated as optional.
 (But if they are supplied in the TSV, they will be validated.)
+  --ignore_files FILE [FILE ...]
+                        Files with these names at the top level of the submission will be ignored.
   --output {as_html_document,as_html_fragment,as_text,as_yaml}
   --add_notes           Append a context note to error reports.